seegg/tournament-bracket/README.md

 If the number of participants is not a power of 2, some will automatically advance to the next round to make it fit into this format.

-Hover over a name to highlight all the matchups involving that participant.
+Hover over a name to highlight all the matchups as well as the paths involving that participant.

 Select a winner by clicking on their name, both matchups needs to be filled before a winner can be selected.

-Selecting a different winner will reset all results further up the bracket involving the affected matchup.
+Selecting a different winner will reset all results further up the bracket involving the affected matchup

-The boxes is position mostly with flex-box and uses minimal javascript.
-Changing the cell and cell-container class in style.css will automatically adjust the size of layout.